-In the summary sector, the report shows the number of your business’s credit accounts, the date these credit accounts became active, any amounts past due, your most severe status within the last 24 calendar months, the single greatest amount of credit extended, the median balance, and the average open balance.
+In the summary sector, the report shows the number of your business’s credit accounts.
+It also shows the date these credit accounts became active, and any amounts past due.
+Plus it shows your most severe status within the last 24 calendar months, the single greatest amount of credit extended, the median balance, and the average open balance.

 These elements are split into financial and non-financial categories.
-Your company’s recent activity is also detailed; this includes the amount of new accounts opened or delinquent accounts, the number of inquiries, and the number of updated accounts.
+Your company’s recent activity is also detailed.
+So this includes the amount of new accounts opened or delinquent accounts, the number of inquiries, and the number of updated accounts.

-This area also includes a line graph which exemplifies a trend line showing your company’s average days beyond terms by date reported (for non-financial accounts only).
+This area also includes a line graph which shows a trend line showing your company’s average days beyond terms by date reported.
+So this is for non-financial accounts only.
 The report will point out the recent trend, and how many days your company is behind terms.